-The security certificate program requires admission as a graduate student in the Computer Science department.
+The security certificate program requires admission as a graduate student.
 The program requires 21 hours total of graduate classes.
-There are five core classes for a total of 15 hours.
-In addition two optional classes must be taken from the optional class list below for the needed additional six credit hours.
-In summary seven graduate classes must be taken, five are core, and two classes are optional.
-All graduate classes are 3 credit hour classes.
+There are three core classes for a total of 9 hours.
+In addition, four optional classes must be taken for the needed additional 12 credit hours.

 How to Enroll in the Program

 - Once you have submitted your form, the security admissions committee will meet and approve or deny your application.
-We will send you a letter to let you know our decision.
+Applicants will be notified of the committee's decision via email.

 Length of Program

 Intended time to complete: One Year